apache/guacamole-client/THREAT_MODEL.md

 firewall-friendly HTTPS front door, without installing native RDP/VNC/SSH clients *(documented — introduction)*.
 Guacamole is a *deployed network service operated by an administrator*, not an in-process library.

+**Library consumers are a second, narrower audience.** The projects also ship components that third parties embed directly — `libguac` (guacamole-server) and `guacamole-common` / `guacamole-common-js` (guacamole-client). guacd itself is documented and supported as a **generic Guacamole-protocol proxy**, so a custom front-end speaking that protocol is a supported deployment, not a misuse *(maintainer)*.
+This model is written for the deployed-gateway case; where a finding depends only on how a third-party application drives one of those libraries, the reachability preconditions in §4 are what decide it, and the embedding application owns whatever it puts in front.
+Treat "an embedder can misuse `libguac`" as `DOWNSTREAM` unless the library itself mishandles bytes it is responsible for parsing.

 **Caller roles.** There is no single "caller"; the roles split as follows and each gets separate treatment in §6/§7: